xuxvming/markdown-cv/index.md

 **Bloomberg, London, UK**
 *Senior Software Engineer*
-- **Designed and implemented a scalable data QC platform**, enhancing data accuracy and reliability across multiple systems.
+- Designed and implemented a scalable data QC platform, enhancing data accuracy and reliability across multiple systems.
-- **Collaborated with engineering teams to evaluate technology choices and develop a federated service**, contributing to the next-generation metadata platform.
+- Collaborated with engineering teams to evaluate technology choices and develop a federated service, contributing to the next-generation metadata platform.
-- **Architected a data ingestion pipeline handling over 50 million real-time records daily**, ensuring efficient data processing.
+- Architected a data ingestion pipeline handling over 50 million real-time records daily, ensuring efficient data processing.
-- **Refactored legacy C++ services**, reducing system downtime by 30% and improving overall reliability.
+- Refactored legacy C++ services, reducing system downtime by 30% and improving overall reliability.
-- **Contributed to inner-source projects in Rust and Python**, organized internal meetups to promote knowledge sharing and best practices, and improved system interoperability.
+- Contributed to various of inner-source projects in Rust and Python, organized internal meetups to promote knowledge sharing and best practices, and improved system interoperability.

 *Technologies used*: Scala, Python, Docker, Spark, Cassandra, Kafka